sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 The exact value for the expanded `max-height` will depend on the content.
 In general, though, it should be large enough to reveal the full details for the item.
 It's okay to make it a little larger than necessary "just in case."
 Don't go overboard, however, and make it unreasonably large.
 (We'll see why at the end of this step.)

-With these styles in place we can add a bit of JavaScript to control them.
+With these styles in place, we can add a bit of JavaScript to control them.
 It won't take much.
 The first step is writing an event handler that will be called when users click.
 That function will take a single parameter, specifically an `Event` object, with details about the click.
-One of those details is the `.target` property which will contain a reference to the specific element of the page on which the user clicked.
-We only care about clicks on the `<cite>` elements.
+One of those details is the `.target` property, which will contain a reference to the specific element of the page on which the user clicked.
+We care only about clicks on the `<cite>` elements.

 ``` {.javascript .numberLines}
 var clicked = function(ev) {